Chinese mythological geography: Middle earth

 The perspective of Chinese mythological geography tends to focus on the locus of those possessing the myths, as a "center" or "middle" area, based on land, with Sky above, Underworld below, and replete with mountains, seas, islands, and grottoes.
 Mythological locations tend to be replete with local inhabitants, of a mythological variety.
 Although Chinese mythological geography tends to focus on humans existing on a middle land territory of earth, a major motif is change, such as in the flood mythology of China.

 Mountains

 Various mountains present an appearance in Chinese mythology.
 The Kunlun Mountain(s) of mythology are associated with a number of deities, such as Xiwangmu, Yu Shi, various shamans, and xian immortals.

 Example

 As the mythology related to the Kunlun developed, it became influenced by the later introduction of ideas about an axis mundi from the cosmology of India.
-The Kunlun became identified with (or took on the attributes of) Mount Sumeru (Christie 1968, 74).
+The Kunlun became identified with (or took on the attributes of) Mount Sumeru.